jasonacox/Powerwall-Dashboard/WINDOWS.md

 * sparseVhd enables SparseVHDs, which can save (a lot) of space in the VHDs
 * autoMemoryReclaim enables memory reclamation, which can free up memory, particularly after docker builds

-Once you have enabled these settings in .wslconfig, shutdown your WSL instance with `wsl --shutdown` from a command prompt, then re-start WSL
+Once you have enabled these settings in .wslconfig, shutdown your WSL instance with `wsl --shutdown` from a command prompt, then re-start WSL.

 Log into WSL, and type `ip a`

 You should see something like this - note the link/ether and inet values for eth0